Table of contents

 To detect misalignment between the motor and the load, axial measurements need to be done.
 In this case, sensors should be attached close to the motor and pump drive end bearings.

-Accelerometers should be mounted as close as possible to the source of vibration measured.
+Accelerometers should be mounted as close as possible to the source of vibration.
 Mounting on a clean, smooth, flat, unscratched surface via a drilled and tapped hole is highly recommended to obtain a stable position of the sensor, especially when measuring high-frequency vibrations.
 Make sure that the screw is not longer than the threaded hole.
 There should be no spacing between the sensor and the measured object.
+When drilling holes is not allowed, strong glue with metallic properties can be used.
+This ensures good vibration transmission.

-Machines talk to us but unfortunately, they don't speak English or any other language that humans understand.
-They communicate through vibration signals generated while the machine is running.
-Therefore it is essential to understand vibration to be able to assess the machine's condition.
+Machines communicate via their vibrations (and temperatures) when running.
+Therefore, it is essential to understand vibration to be able to assess the machine's condition.
 But how do we do that?

 Sensors